Environment

 At PT.
 NOF MAS CHEMICAL INDUSTRIES (NMC) in Indonesia, where palm oil is produced, we are working to reduce CO₂ emissions by sourcing boiler fuel from palm kernel shells (PKS), a biomass fuel made from waste generated after oil extraction.

-In a warehouse surrounded by translucent walls that let in light, there is a pile of crushed coconut shells piled up like a mountain.
+In a warehouse surrounded by translucent walls that let in light, mountains of crushed coconut shells that have been turned into sand are piled up.

 Biomass fuel (palm kernel shells)

-There is a steel frame in a large, warehouse-like space with a high ceiling, and a large incinerator boiler is installed.
+The facility is a large, high-ceilinged warehouse-like space with a steel framework and a large incineration boiler installed inside.

 Boiler using biomass fuel